Elvis3569/NitaxTaskFileParser/README.md

-HICX-task Directory-Monitor-APP
+##HICX-task Directory-Monitor-APP

 This is directory monitor application.
 It monitors a directory (passed in the programme argument) and reads both existing and newly added files in that directory and prints out statistics such as number of dots, total number of words and the count of most used word to the console.

-The application is made up of four packages: the directory monitor, services, fileProcessor and fileStatistics.
+The application is made up of four packages: the directory folder monitor, interfaces, fileProcessor and fileStatistics.

-directoryMonitor package: contains the class that is the heart of the application, the monitorDirectory class.
-It takes a directory path and monitors the directory for create events.
-It calls the methods that read files, processes statistics, creates a folder for processed files, and moves processed files to the processed folder all within that directory.
+directoryFolderMonitor package: This is where the monitoring happens in the application.Directory path and monitors the directory for create events.

-services package: contains all the interfaces in the program.
+Interface package: contains all the interfaces in the program.

-fileProcessor package: contains the class that takes care of reading content from files.
+fileProcessing package: contains the class that takes care of reading content from files.

-statistic package: contains the classes the process different types of statistics from the file content.
-The statistics implemented include: word count, number of dots and most used word.
+fileStatistic package: contains the classes the process different types of statistics from the file content.
+The statistics implemented include: All word count, dot counts and highest ocurring word.

 The application was developed with java 11.
 The only dependencies added are those necessary for testing: JUnit, Mockito.